x-bananer/astra/README.md

     Students often do not share a common understanding of how to define tasks, record decisions, or maintain a consistent workflow.

 - Uneven contribution
-    Some members perform most of the work while others contribute only minimally.
-This imbalance is difficult to detect within the group and even harder for instructors to evaluate fairly.
+    For various reasons (different working speeds, different starting points, different backgrounds, etc.), some members naturally take on more tasks while others participate less, and without structured reflection these patterns can remain unclear to the group.

 - Fragmented tools
     Students use several platforms such as GitHub or GitLab, Trello, and Google Docs.
 Information is scattered and there is no unified picture of the process.